knsiczarnamagia/wave3-magical-drones-app/backend/README.md

 The public-private RSA key pair for signing JWT tokens are stored in .pem files inside the `/src/main/resources/certs` directory.
 The folder is defined in `.gitignore` so that it's not commited to the public repo.

-To create the public and private RSA keys, you may use openssl:
+To create the public and private RSA keys, you may use openssl (you might need to install it first):

 ```shell
 # create a private key